 Sichuan Province: approximately 60% (and not less than 50%) of medical expense can be reimbursed by the program.

-Guangdong Province: approximately 40% to 60% of medical expense can be reimbursement amount for reimbursed by the program; maximum reimbursement amount is approximately two times the average annual salary in Guangdong Province from the previous year.
+Guangdong Province: approximately 40% to 60% of medical expense can be reimbursed by the program; maximum reimbursement amount is approximately two times the average annual salary in Guangdong Province from the previous year.